 The first question you should answer to yourself – what is the ideal Pinterest image size.

 Most importantly, your images MUST be vertical!
-About 80% of Pinterest users browse the boards on mobile devices, which is why Pinterest prefers images with an aspect ratio 2:3 or 4:5.
+About 80% of Pinterest users browse the boards on mobile devices, which is why Pinterest prefers images with an aspect ratio 2:3.

 Longer pins are better for getting more repins and traffic as they occupy more space on the feed, making it hard to pass for shorter pins.